-See Section 4.12.12, "Updating at a Remote Site" [4-57].
+See Section 4.11.12, "Updating at a Remote Site" [4-52].

-See Section 4.12.14, "Completing a Deployment" [4-61].
+See Section 4.11.14, "Completing a Deployment" [4-57].

-4.12.12.
+4.11.12.
 Updating at a Remote Site

 Roundtable provides a set of OpenEdge-specific utilities necessary for installing the software at a remote site.
-These utilities do not include a packaging utility to create install disks or utilities to automate the installation from distribution media onto a computer.
-There are a variety of Windows install utilities available that perform these functions very well.
+These utilities do not include a packaging utility to create installation packages or utilities to automate the installation from distribution media onto a computer.